 Martina Buesing

-Like in any academic paper you’ve ever written, the introduction will set up the argument of why you’re the best fit for the position.
+Similar to an academic paper, the introduction will set up the argument of why you’re the best fit for the position.
 This opening paragraph should tease into the most important aspects of the story you will tell.
 The story, of course, being a researched case on why your expertise matches the needs of the employer.

 Dear Mrs. Branwick,